 Looking at the life of things, Piotr says that cassette tapes "got tired"; it resulted from their multiple uses which led to a lower quality of recorded sound.
 Using this formula the narrator defines a not-so-obvious psycho-physical state of this medium (more or less consciously).
-The resulting stage was when cassette tapes "got lost" and were replaced by CDs and then dematerialized in favor of digital sound recording symbolized by ITunes.
+The resulting stage was when cassette tapes "got lost" and were replaced by CDs and then dematerialized in favor of digital sound recording symbolized by iTunes.
 It is interesting that exploitation does not apply to vinyl records which have not lost their vitality and have become desirable collector's items.

-VHS cassettes did not play a significant role in Piotr's biographical experience, whereas Michał recalls them in the context of "very nice aesthetics of the 1990s and first VHSs."
-We should note several phenomena stemming from growing popularity of video players in the 1990s.
+VHS cassettes did not play a significant role in Piotr's biographical experience, whereas Michał recalls them in the context of "very nice aesthetics of the 1990s and the first VHSs."
+We should note several phenomena stemming from the growing popularity of video players in the 1990s.

 Grzegorz Fortuna (2013) identifies three areas where changes resulting from the appearance of video were noticed.
 From an economic and political perspective, the video market was one of the first to be ruled by the forces of supply and demand (the government had no control of its development), from a cultural and social perspective, it was the time of the varied offer which was not provided by other mass media, and which shaped the taste and attitude of many participants of cultural life.
 "With the benefit of hindsight, an objective value of those objects is not too high, however, they carry great sentimental value.
-They remind of an intriguing period: budding capitalism, adventure of looking for desired titles on the shelves in the rental store, and the first film fascinations" (Fortuna 2013:43).
-By that means, viewers gained access to the medium which let them become independent of political authorities and film critics power who decided which films entered the cinema and television distribution (Filiciak 2013).
-Films on VHS cassettes presented a variety of film genres and varied artistic levels-most of the time they were popular Western productions.
+They are reminders of an intriguing period: budding capitalism, adventure of looking for desired titles on the shelves in the rental store, and the first film fascinations" (Fortuna 2013: 43).
+By that means, viewers gained access to the medium which let them become independent of political authorities and film critics' power who decided which films entered the cinema and television distribution (Filiciak 2013).
+Films on VHS cassettes presented a variety of film genres and varied artistic levels - most of the time they were popular Western productions.

 Taking into consideration the original cost of purchase, video players signified a high social status10 and ensured material and social distinction.
-"Video players were status symbols to Polish people, but first and foremost, they were a source of contact with Western popular culture, a source of escapist pleasures, but also realization of modernization discourse and aspirations related to consumption.
-Nevertheless, in 1985, when the number of video players in Poland was estimated to be nearing half a million, there were merely ten films in official distribution...A steady supply of new film titles was provided by informal social networks-professional to some extent and somewhat community-based" (Filiciak 2011:72).
+"Video players were status symbols to Polish people, but first and foremost, they were a source of contact with Western popular culture, a source of escapist pleasures, but also a realization of modernization discourse and aspirations related to consumption.
+Nevertheless, in 1985, when the number of video players in Poland was estimated to be nearing half a million, there were merely ten films in official distribution...A steady supply of new film titles was provided by informal social networks - professional to some extent and somewhat community-based" (Filiciak 2011: 72).

-An informal market for cultural goods such as cassette tapes and VHS cassettes shows a scale of piracy then, but also growing entrepreneurship.
-"Illegal video cassette rental shops or stalls were usually in private houses and were not easy to find, so to be admitted it was necessary to know somebody who knew the owner-it was working completely underground and beyond the state control.
-Besides private houses, vid-
+An informal market for cultural goods such as cassette tapes and VHS cassettes shows a scale of piracy then, but also a growing entrepreneurship.
+"Illegal video cassette rental shops or stalls were usually in private houses and were not easy to find, so to be admitted it was necessary to know somebody who knew the owner - it was working completely underground and beyond the state control.
+Besides private houses, video cassette rental shops were often located in garages, bazaar stalls, or car trunks, from which cassettes were rented or sold at the local fair.
+There was still another popular method of distribution in the countryside and little towns which looked like the travelling cinema - the